 One of the challenges with building reports in Python is working with long chunks of text.
-To make this easier, we've introduced a Markdown editor on the web, where you can build rich long-form reports for articles or tutorials and seamlessly include interactive elements from your Python environment.
+To make this easier, we've introduced a web-based Report editor where you can build rich long-form reports for articles or tutorials and seamlessly include interactive elements from your Python environment.

-You can also create a TextReport directly in Python by running the following code (just make sure to pass in real objects for
+You can also create a TextReport directly in Python by running the following code:

 You can get started writing straight away with Markdown - check out this cheat sheet for more information or use the formatting icons at the top of the text area.